 Brokers also can arrange for the reinvestment of dividends from closed-end funds, UITs, and ETFs, but these arrangements are less common.
 These reinvestments generally require open-market purchases of the traded funds.

 ETFs generally are more tax efficient than are the other types of investment companies.
-Their greater efficiency is due to the in-kind deposits and redemptions.
+Their greater efficiency is due to their in-kind deposits and redemptions.
 Since the ETFs do not need to trade portfolio securities to accommodate deposits and redemptions, they do not incur capital gains on these transactions.
 Moreover, whenever they do an in-kind redemption, they deliver security lots that have the lowest tax basis so that if they ever have to trade those securities in the future, they will minimize the capital gains incurred.
 ETFs managed as index funds trade securities when their indices are reconstituted or rebalanced.
 Actively-managed ETFs trade whenever their managers want to adjust their portfolios.

 Risks